JoelHobson/ES2015-Metronome/README.md

 This project is a fork of https://github.com/cwilso/metronome, updated to take advantage of ES2015's features.
 It shows how to use a combination of requestAnimationFrame and the Webaudio scheduler to achieve stable audio timing.
+You can use the metronome by going to https://joelhobson.github.io/ES2015-Metronome/

 # Motivation